 The person who gives the vaccine may tell you or your child not to get it if you or your child:

-flu shot, it may not be covered by your provincial health plan or private health insurance plan.
-Check with your provincial or municipal health unit or private
+Because the nasal spray vaccine is more expensive than a flu shot, it may not be covered by your provincial health plan or private health insurance plan.
+Check with your provincial or municipal health unit or private insurance company.

 Increase your chance of staying healthy by:

 Two antiviral medicines (oseltamivir and zanamivir) can help prevent the flu caused by influenza A and B viruses.
 These medicines may also reduce the length of the illness if they are given as soon as possible after the first symptoms.
 During a flu outbreak, these medicines may be given at the same time as a flu vaccine and for 2 weeks after while your body produces antibodies to protect you from the virus.footnote 7 The influenza medicines are usually given to people who are very sick with the flu or to those who are likely to have complications from the flu.
 But they may also be used for a person who has been sick with the flu for less than 48 hours.
 These medicines are taken by mouth (pill) or inhaled into the lungs (inhaler).

 The antiviral medicine amantadine has been used to prevent flu caused by influenza A. But for the past few years the Public Health Agency of Canada (PHAC) and the U.S. Centers for Disease Control and Prevention (CDC) have advised doctors not to use this medicine to treat or prevent the flu.footnote 1, footnote 8 This medicine has not worked against most types of the flu virus.
 Amantadine does not protect against influenza B. Be sure to talk with your doctor about the medicine that is best for you.